Rockaway Beach and Boardwalk: Beach

 The beach was built with an average width of 300 to 400 ft, using 2500000 yd3 of sand.
 Parts of the beach in Arverne and Edgemere were filled to a width of up to 1,000 ft due to strong currents in that area.
 To protect beach erosion, jetties were constructed at 400 ft, extending from the boardwalk to the ocean.
 From 1977 to 2004, the United States Army Corps of Engineers (USACE) undertook a beach nourishment project between Beach 19th and 149th Streets, replenishing a 100 to 200 ft wide strip of the beach.
 Ecologically, the beach contains maritime beach and maritime dunes communities, with vegetation present along the length of the beach.
+The section from Beach 38th to Beach 57th Street is a piping plover habitat and, since 1996, has been closed to the public from April to August of each year.

 Rockaway Beach is the only one of New York City's beaches that sees significant surf, and all 7.5 mi of the beach are patrolled.
 In 2005, The New York Times reported that of 1,000 lifeguards hired for the city's beaches, 500 of them worked on Rockaway Beach.
 The beaches are generally most utilized from Memorial Day in May to Labor Day in September.
 The city's only legal surfing beaches are also along Rockaway Beach, between Beach 67th and 69th Streets and between Beach 87th and 92nd Streets.

 On the section between Beach 126th and 149th Streets, which does not have frontage on the boardwalk, the beach is accessed by stairs or ADA-accessible ramps at the ends of these streets.
 Along that section, baffle walls are installed to prevent sand migration.
 The segment between Beach 9th and 20th Streets has five areas where paths extend south of the boardwalk and cross the beach's dunes to the shoreline.